JonahBlackmon/QuoteIt/docs/terms-and-conditions.md

-**Terms & Conditions**

-These terms and conditions apply to the QuoteIt app (hereby referred to as "Application") for mobile devices that was created by JonahBlackmon (hereby referred to as "Service Provider") as a Free service.

-Upon downloading or utilizing the Application, you are automatically agreeing to the following terms.
-It is strongly advised that you thoroughly read and understand these terms prior to using the Application.
-Unauthorized copying, modification of the Application, any part of the Application, or our trademarks is strictly prohibited.
-Any attempts to extract the source code of the Application, translate the Application into other languages, or create derivative versions are not permitted.
-All trademarks, copyrights, database rights, and other intellectual property rights related to the Application remain the property of the Service Provider.

-The Service Provider is dedicated to ensuring that the Application is as beneficial and efficient as possible.
-As such, they reserve the right to modify the Application or charge for their services at any time and for any reason.
-The Service Provider assures you that any charges for the Application or its services will be clearly communicated to you.

-The Application stores and processes personal data that you have provided to the Service Provider in order to provide the Service.
-It is your responsibility to maintain the security of your phone and access to the Application.
-The Service Provider strongly advise against jailbreaking or rooting your phone, which involves removing software restrictions and limitations imposed by the official operating system of your device.
-Such actions could expose your phone to malware, viruses, malicious programs, compromise your phone's security features, and may result in the Application not functioning correctly or at all.

-Please be aware that the Service Provider does not assume responsibility for certain aspects.
-Some functions of the Application require an active internet connection, which can be Wi-Fi or provided by your mobile network provider.
-The Service Provider cannot be held responsible if the Application does not function at full capacity due to lack of access to Wi-Fi or if you have exhausted your data allowance.

-If you are using the application outside of a Wi-Fi area, please be aware that your mobile network provider's agreement terms still apply.
-Consequently, you may incur charges from your mobile provider for data usage during the connection to the application, or other third-party charges.
-By using the application, you accept responsibility for any such charges, including roaming data charges if you use the application outside of your home territory (i.e., region or country) without disabling data roaming.
-If you are not the bill payer for the device on which you are using the application, they assume that you have obtained permission from the bill payer.

-Similarly, the Service Provider cannot always assume responsibility for your usage of the application.
-For instance, it is your responsibility to ensure that your device remains charged.
-If your device runs out of battery and you are unable to access the Service, the Service Provider cannot be held responsible.

-In terms of the Service Provider's responsibility for your use of the application, it is important to note that while they strive to ensure that it is updated and accurate at all times, they do rely on third parties to provide information to them so that they can make it available to you.
-The Service Provider accepts no liability for any loss, direct or indirect, that you experience as a result of relying entirely on this functionality of the application.

-The Service Provider may wish to update the application at some point.
-The application is currently available as per the requirements for the operating system (and for any additional systems they decide to extend the availability of the application to) may change, and you will need to download the updates if you want to continue using the application.
-The Service Provider does not guarantee that it will always update the application so that it is relevant to you and/or compatible with the particular operating system version installed on your device.
-However, you agree to always accept updates to the application when offered to you.
-The Service Provider may also wish to cease providing the application and may terminate its use at any time without providing termination notice to you.
-Unless they inform you otherwise, upon any termination, (a) the rights and licenses granted to you in these terms will end; (b) you must cease using the application, and (if necessary) delete it from your device.

-**Changes to These Terms and Conditions**

-The Service Provider may periodically update their Terms and Conditions.
-Therefore, you are advised to review this page regularly for any changes.
-The Service Provider will notify you of any changes by posting the new Terms and Conditions on this page.

-These terms and conditions are effective as of 2025-06-19

-**Contact Us**

-If you have any questions or suggestions about the Terms and Conditions, please do not hesitate to contact the Service Provider at quoteitappinformation@gmail.com.
+# Terms & Conditions

+These terms and conditions apply to the **QuoteIt** app (hereby referred to as the “Application”) for mobile devices, created by **Jonah Blackmon** (hereby referred to as the “Service Provider”) as a Free service.

+By downloading or using the Application, you **confirm that you have read, understood, and agreed to be bound by these Terms and Conditions**.
+If you do not agree with any part of these terms, you must not use the Application.

+---

+## User Conduct and Content Policy

+By using the Application, you agree **not** to post, upload, transmit, distribute, or otherwise make available any content that is:

+- Unlawful, threatening, abusive, harassing, defamatory, vulgar, obscene, or hateful
+- Racist, sexist, discriminatory, or otherwise objectionable
+- In violation of any laws or regulations

+The Service Provider maintains a **zero tolerance policy for objectionable content and abusive users**.
+Any violation of these terms may result in:

+- Immediate removal of content
+- Termination of your access to the Application
+- Reporting to appropriate authorities

+You are solely responsible for the content you share and your interactions with other users.

+---

+## Reporting Abuse

+If you encounter content or behavior that violates these Terms and Conditions, please report it immediately to the Service Provider at:

+**quoteitappinformation@gmail.com**

+The Service Provider is committed to maintaining a safe and respectful environment for all users.

+---

+## Intellectual Property

+Unauthorized copying or modification of the Application or any part of it, or misuse of the Service Provider’s trademarks, is strictly prohibited.
+This includes:

+- Extracting the source code
+- Translating the Application
+- Creating derivative versions

+All related intellectual property rights remain the property of the Service Provider.

+---

+## Modifications and Service Changes

+The Service Provider may modify the Application or its services at any time.
+Any future charges will be clearly communicated.
+The Service Provider reserves the right to discontinue the Application without prior notice.

+---

+## User Data and Security

+The Application stores and processes personal data you provide in order to deliver the Service.
+You are responsible for maintaining the security of your device and access to the Application.

+> **Warning:** Do not jailbreak or root your device.
+This can:
+> - Expose your phone to malware, viruses, and security vulnerabilities
+> - Prevent the Application from functioning properly or at all

+---

+## Connectivity and Data Charges

+The Application requires an active internet connection (Wi-Fi or mobile data).
+The Service Provider is not responsible for:

+- Lack of connectivity
+- Data overages or roaming charges

+You are solely responsible for any charges incurred while using the Application.
+If you are not the bill payer, you must have their permission to use the Application.

+---

+## Device Responsibility

+You are responsible for ensuring that your device remains charged and operational.
+The Service Provider is not liable if the Application becomes inaccessible due to a drained battery or device malfunction.

+---

+## Third-Party Information

+The Service Provider strives to keep the Application updated and accurate.
+However, some information is provided by third parties.
+The Service Provider accepts **no liability** for losses resulting from reliance on such information.

+---

+## Updates and Termination

+The Application may be updated periodically.
+You agree to install updates when offered to you.

+The Service Provider may discontinue the Application at any time.
+Upon termination:

+- Your rights under these Terms will end
+- You must stop using the Application
+- You must uninstall it from your device

+---

+## Changes to These Terms and Conditions

+These Terms and Conditions may be updated periodically.
+Any changes will be posted on this page.
+Continued use of the Application after updates are posted constitutes acceptance of the new terms.

+**Effective as of:** `2025-06-19`

+---

+## Contact Us

+If you have any questions or suggestions regarding these Terms and Conditions, please contact:

+**Email:** quoteitappinformation@gmail.com